nmihayl/mpv/README.md

 # My mpv config and scripts repository

 This repo contains my own mpv.conf and input.conf files, alongside scipts and extensions I use and have configured.
+All scripts I use are credited down bellow.

 ## Used scripts